AhmadBodayr/HandGestureRec/README.md

 # HandGestureRec
 # Short Summary:
- ## The library is open source  https://github.com/AhmadBodayr/HandGestureRec
-This is a dynamic hand gesture detection library, the user can interact with the library using a GUI built using Tkinter.
+The library is an open source dynamic hand gesture recognition built using python with a Tkinter GUI and ML. using Tensorflow, Keras Api for TF, OpneCV for camera access and MediaPipe for hand landmarks detection https://github.com/AhmadBodayr/HandGestureRec
 ## Implementation:
 The library uses the webcam as the sensor and it gives the user access to the webcam using opencv, then the handlandmarks are collected using MediaPipe.
 ## GUI: